artscout/SpellbookAbridged/readme.txt

 After some time of playing a mage, I made an addon during Burning Crusade to condense the spellbook and display the ranks in a different way.

---- SpellBook Rank Filter ---

-This version is more minimal than my original version.
-I made the filter and modified a few functions in SpellBookFrame.lua to adapt the base Spellbook to accept a custom spell list.
-For this addon, it filters the spellbook to show only the last rank of each unique spell.
-To view the lower ranks, I added a check button "Rank Filter" that you can toggle to switch between the filtered list and the full list.

 --- Auto UpRank Feature ---